-Luxembourg City Train Station
+Luxembourg City Railway Station

 A pedestrian footpath led us to the 100 years old double arched Adolph bridge connecting to the Haute Ville (Medieval city center).
 The magnificent bridge rises 42 meters high from the Petrusse valley with incredible views over the valley.